 (1) Military personnel who have just 18 months to complete their work, and (2) University of Arizona students who graduate from the U of A in the winter and who have the strong support of at least one faculty member from East Asian Studies.

 If you are on active duty in the U.S. military and will be issued orders assigning you to the University of Arizona for a graduate program, you should be eligible for in-state tuition status.
 We strongly suggest that you contact the Residency Classification Office at (520) 621-3636 to find out how to obtain in-state status.

 It is important that you make note of the deadline dates.
 These dates have been established by the Graduate College for the whole university.

-All additional materials (iBT TOEFL &/or GRE test results & TSE score, letter or statement of purpose, original transcripts, two letters of recommendation, departmental financial aid application, and for PhD students only, a writing sample) must be received by the East Asian Studies Department by February 1st from all applicants.
+All additional materials (iBT TOEFL and/or GRE test results & TSE score, letter or statement of purpose, original transcripts, two letters of recommendation, departmental financial aid application, and for Ph.D. students only, a writing sample) must be received by the East Asian Studies Department by February 1st from all applicants.

 We recommend you start the process as early as possible to get all materials to us by January 15th.
-We review the applications only once beginning shortly after February 1st.
+We review the applications one time only, beginning shortly after February 1st.
 We reserve the right not to review applications from people with missing materials.

-Once applications are reviewed and admission recommendations have been made, you should receive by late February or early March either (1) an email from the department stating you have been recommended for admission or (2) formal notification from the Graduate College that you have been denied.
+Once applications are reviewed and admissions recommendations have been made, you should receive either (1) an email from the department stating you have been recommended for admission or (2) formal notification from the Graduate College that you have been denied, by late February or early March.

-At the East Asian Studies web site http://eas.arizona.edu under “Prospective Students Click Here” is a link to the departmental financial aid form.
+At the East Asian Studies website under "Prospective Students" is a link to the departmental financial aid form.
 If you choose to apply to our program and want to be considered for any type of financial aid, please be sure to fill out this form and submit it by February 1st.

 Only after we have received a student’s acceptance can visa documentation begin to be processed by the Graduate College.